sindresorhus/sindresorhus.github.com/_apps/recordia.md

 #### How can I record system audio?

 Follow the instructions [here](https://github.com/ExistentialAudio/BlackHole#record-system-audio).
-Then select “BlackHole 16ch” as the input device in Recordia.
+Then select “BlackHole” as the input device in Recordia.

 #### How can I sync recordings to iCloud?